-Reference to Charles Darwin's landmark 1871 book The Descent of Man.
+Reference to Charles Darwin's landmark 1871 book on evolutionary theory, The Descent of Man.

 'Wandering Monsters' is a phrase that comes from the world of fantasy role-playing games such as Dungeons And Dragons, and it more or less means just what you think it means.
 Nijel is of course exactly the type of stereotypical nerd who would, in our world, actually play D&D.